-The school will normally seek to discuss any concerns about a pupil with their parents.
+The pupil (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.
+The school will normally seek to discuss any concerns about a pupil with their parents/carers.
 This must be handled sensitively and in some instances, the DSL may ask you to make contact with the parent in the event of a concern, suspicion or disclosure.
 If a referral has been made to Social Care however, then the DSL will always attempt to contact the parent, if it is deemed appropriate to do so.